Jacob-J-Thomas/IntelligenceHub/README.md

 - Speech support
 - Tool calls for reading/writing to a RAG database

-Technical Debt Items (Descending Priority):
+Technical Debt Items (Descending Priority):TestHubClient/index.html
 - Delete unused files/classes
 - Go through 500 status codes for _serverSidesStatusCode list to ensure they are all required
 - revisit asynchronous design, particularly as it pertains to streaming